ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 **Matt comment: Does anyone have a diagram of this IPT-OBIS-GBIF interaction?
 Might be nice to visually represent this paragraph as a supplement to the text.**

-# Ecological Markup Language (EML)
+# Ecological Markup [Metadata?]
+Language (EML)

-Both OBIS and GBIF use [Ecological Markup Language (EML)](https://eml.ecoinformatics.org/) as the metadata standard associated with the data.
+Both OBIS and GBIF use [Ecological Markup [Metadata?]
+Language (EML)](https://eml.ecoinformatics.org/) as the metadata standard associated with the data.
 For the purposes of this workshop we will not dive into the world of EML.
 However, we should note that when publishing your data through the IPT, the IPT helps you create an EML file as part of the Darwin Core Archive (DwC-A).
 As such, if you publish your own data through the IPT, there is no need for innate knowledge on the EML format.
 But there are a minimum required number of fields that would need to be filled out in the IPT: `title`, `abstract`, `citation`, and several `contacts`.

 > ## Tip
 > Try to collect as much of this information as possible before and during the Darwin Core alignment process.
 It will